 Under normal circumstances, substantially all of the Fund's assets will be invested in equity securities, including common stocks, partnership interests, business trust shares, other equity investments or ownership interests in business enterprises and Private Funds, and preferred stock or debt obligations that are convertible into equity securities.
 The Fund will invest no more than 15% of its net assets in Private Funds.
 In addition, the Fund will invest no more than 15% of its net assets in any combination of GBTC and Canadian exchange-traded products with exposure to bitcoin.
 The Fund's investments will include early- to late-stage private companies and micro-, small-, medium- and large-capitalization public companies.
 The Fund's investments in foreign equity securities will be in both developed and emerging markets.
-The Fund may invest in foreign exchanges.
+The Fund may invest in foreign securities (including investments in American Depositary Receipts ("ADRs") and Global Depositary Receipts ("GDRs")) and securities listed on local foreign exchanges.
 The Fund may pursue its investment objective by investing up to 25% of its total assets in wholly-owned subsidiaries of the Fund organized under the laws of the United States ("Taxable Subsidiary") or Cayman Islands ("Cayman Subsidiary" and together with the Taxable Subsidiary, the "Subsidiaries").
 The Subsidiaries would hold certain investments or interests in pass-through entities (such as GBTC and certain Private Funds) and allow the Fund to satisfy the RIC tax requirements.